harvind-here/Machine-Learning/README.md

-# Machine Learning Projects Repository# Large Heading
+# Machine Learning Projects Repository #
 ## Welcome to the Machine Learning Projects Repository!
 This repository contains a collection of machine learning projects developed during my internship at CodSoft in the ML domain.
 Each project focuses on solving different real-world problems using various machine learning techniques and algorithms.

 Projects Overview: